-Units 1 and 2

-Areas of Study

-Unit 1 Pre-modern theatre styles and conventions

-Unit 2 Modern theatre styles and conventions
+e-modern theatre styles and conventions odern theatre styles and conventions

 In these units, you will focus on the application of acting, direction and design in relation to theatre styles from the pre-modern (prior to the 1920s) through the modern era (post 1920s).
 You will create and imaginatively work in production roles with scripts from different eras of theatre, focusing on at least three distinct theatre styles and their conventions.
 You will study innovations in theatre production in the pre-modern and modern theatre eras and apply this knowledge to your own theatre works.
 You will develop knowledge and skills about theatre production processes including dramaturgy, planning, development and performance to an audience and apply this to your own work.